 This list wouldn’t be complete without a small city in my home country of Belgium.
 The weather might be unpredictable at this time of year, but if you want a proper fall experience, Dinant is your go-to destination.
 Many visitors flock to the city, not only for the 11th-century citadel perched on an outcrop in the middle of Dinant, but also for the area’s many hiking trails, caves, and castles.

-I have visited Dinant several times, and fall and winter are my favorite times to visit.
-The leaves are colorful, the air is crisp and refreshing, and a hot chocolate tastes like heaven after a stroll through the forest.
+I have visited Dinant several times, and fall and winter are my favourite times to visit.
+The leaves are colourful, the air is crisp and refreshing, and hot chocolate tastes like heaven after a stroll through the forest.

 Bernkastel-Keus – Germany